 The bill provides for six types of regulated marijuana businesses: retailers, on-site consumption establishments, cultivation facilities, product manufacturers, transporters, and laboratories.
-Regulators may also create additional types of licenses.

 The department that is charged with regulating alcohol would develop comprehensive rules, including governing security, laboratory testing, packaging, labeling, recordkeeping, and inspections; prohibiting dangerous pesticides and additives; and restricting advertising.

 Localities could enact regulations and licensing requirements, limit the number of marijuana establishments, or ban marijuana businesses altogether.
-They could not ban deliveries from businesses licensed elsewhere.

 The state regulatory agency must forward each marijuana business application to the locality where it would operate and consider the locality’s input.

 On-site consumption cafés could only operate with local approval and license.

 Marijuana would be taxed at a rate of $50 per ounce for flowers, $15 per ounce for other parts of marijuana, and $25 per immature plant.
 This tax would be imposed on sales from a cultivator and rates would be adjusted for inflation.

 Non-refundable application fees of up to $5,000 would be imposed on marijuana establishments, with the amount adjusted for inflation.

 After paying for regulatory costs, the revenue from taxes and fees would be allocated as follows: